chowhao/unopro/README.md

 #### c program
-The unopro.c is a single c file, it work as a command line tool, it get user input and send or read message from arduino
+The unopro.c is a single c file, it work as a command line tool, it get user input and send or read message from arduino Althougth, we can program 28c256 from arduino serial monitor, but it can't burn a binary file (such as a.bin) to eeprom.
+So I create the unopro.c to read binary file from PC then send data to arduino uno to complete the program progress

+#### compile

+gcc unopro.c -o unoPro